Secure-Smart-Sync/Secure-Smart-Sync/README.md

 ---

-**[Visit the Official SSS Website](https://secure-smart-sync.pages.dev/)** for the absolute best setup experience, complete with visual animations and detailed step-by-step instructions along with other details.
+**[Visit the Official SSS Website](https://secure-smart-sync.pages.dev/)** for the absolute best setup experience, complete with visual animations and detailed step-by-step instructions along side other details.

+---

 ## What it does